The Biochemical Features of Tardigrades and Their Roles in Maintaining Cellular Functional Integrity

 Tardigrade-specific proteins (TDPs) are proposed to play a role in stabilizing the cell and its elements both by replacing water during desiccation but also by forming a glass-like matrix within cells, “physically preventing protein denaturation, protein aggregation, and membrane fusion” (Boothby et al., 2017).
 Heat-soluble tardigrade-specific intrinsically disordered proteins, including cytoplasmic, mitochondrial, and secreted abundant heat-soluble proteins (CAHS, MAHS, and SAHS), are specifically associated with desiccation tolerance during the process of anhydrobiosis.

-Figure 5: Graphical summary of cellular bioprotectants involved in cryptobiosis and rehydration.
+Fig. 5.
+Graphical summary of cellular bioprotectants involved in cryptobiosis and rehydration.
 Note that Dsup is discussed in Section 3 (Møjberg and Neves, 2021).

-Beyond these bioprotectants, it is also found that the cytoskeleton of the cell will undergo changes in its structural makeup in order to withstand the pressures caused by volume changes during desiccation and rehydration.
-In particular, it is found that cytoskeleton components such as beta-actin and beta-tubulin are downregulated, while cofilin is upregulated (Wang et al., 2014).
+Beyond these bioprotectants, it is also found that the of the cell will undergo changes in its structural makeup in order to withstand the pressures caused by volume changes during desiccation and rehydration.
+In particular, it is found that cytoskeleton components such as beta- and beta-tubulin are downregulated, while cofilin is upregulated (Wang et al., 2014).
 Cofilin is involved in binding and disassembling actin filaments.
 These changes enable the cytoskeleton to weather the deformative forces created during desiccation and rehydration, presumably by making the cytoskeleton less rigid and more flexible.

-Reduction in Mitotic Activity
+Reduction in mitotic activity

 In response to the induction of cryptobiosis, it is also observed that the tardigrade reduces its rate of cellular reproduction through the suppression of elements involved in mitotic activity.
 It is possible that this enables the tardigrade to reserve energy for essential functions during dormancy.
 In particular, it is observed that cryptobiosis induces downregulation of tardigrade-specific elongation factors, which facilitate translation elongation, i.e., the process of adding additional amino acids to a polypeptide chain during protein synthesis (Wang et al., 2014).
 Additionally, two types of histone-encoding transcripts, namely H3.3 and H4, are found to be repressed in the cryptobiotic state.
 In fact, histones are “the main protein component of the chromatin and important for DNA packing and gene expression regulation” (Wang et al., 2014).
 The fact that elongation factors and histone production are suppressed suggests that there exists a specific mechanism to reduce mitotic activity in tardigrades following the induction of cryptobiosis.